Pensioner and Seniors Rebates

 Who determines the rules for pensioners and seniors?

-The Office of State Revenue determines all rules around rebates and deferments for pensioners and seniors.
-The rules are administered by the Town.
+Revenue WA determines all rules around rebates and deferments for pensioners and seniors in conjunction with the Rebates & Deferments Act 1995.